 HEGESIASCrete, 3rd century B.C.

-Ptolemy was forced to banish him from Alexandria.
-Hegesias wrote a book named "the one who cannot suffer life anymore", which refers to the sorrows of human life.
+Because of his teachings, however, Ptolemy was forced to expel him from the city.
+Hegesias wrote a work entitled Apokarteron (i.e. a man who can no longer endure life), in which he refers to the sufferings of human life.